 The amount and types of food available in the food supply are the result of domestic production and imports, after accounting for exports, nonfood uses, inventories, and farm uses.
 The food supply might be considered the "headwaters" of the food stream, as it represents the source of all agricultural commodities that flow downstream to manufacturers, food outlets, and markets, on their way to individuals.
 It makes sense that if all individuals are to have access to a healthy diet, this mix of commodities must be appropriately balanced.

 Researchers have used an earlier version of the index, the HEI–2005, to examine the healthfulness of the US food supply for a single year (see Reedy et al.) and over several decades (see Krebs-Smith et al.).
 Results indicate that substantial shifts are necessary for the US food supply to align with current dietary guidance.
 In particular, the food supply needs to provide substantially more fruit, vegetables, whole grains, and fat-free milk and less salt and fewer empty calories.
-A similar analysis using the HEI–2010 and more recent food supply data will be published soon.
+A similar analysis using the HEI–2010 and more recent food supply data is available.

 The next stop along the food stream for many foods in the United States is the manufacturer level, where agricultural commodities are processed into food products.
 This is the one level of the food stream to which the HEI has not yet been applied, but studies characterizing the output of major manufacturers could be valuable, considering their early position in the food stream and potential influence on levels further downstream.